Environmental Grants

 Required documentation:

-• Proof of purchase specifying toilet type(s) and showing that the required specifications are met, company name and address, GST and QST numbers, and purchase date;
+- Proof of purchase specifying toilet type(s) and showing that the required specifications are met, company name and address and purchase date;

-• Proof that the original toilet(s) have been recycled (signed document from the company responsible for recycling to be requested upon arrival at the ecocenter);
+- Proof that the original toilet(s) have been recycled (signed document from the recycling company, to be requested upon arrival at the recycling center);

 Plumbing kits